muppet9010/Factorio-Biter-Revive/README.md

 Command name: `biter_revive_add_modifier`

-Commands are provided with a single JSON argument with the below structure:
+Commands are provided with a single object in JSON format with the below structure:

 - duration = number of seconds the command will be active for (integer).
 - settings = a table (dictionary) of setting name (string) and value (double).
 The setting names supported are:
-  - evoMin = the evolution minimum required for reviving to start % as a number (double), i.e. 50 = 50% - equivalent to the mod setting "Evolution % minimum for reviving".
+  - evoMin = the evolution minimum required for reviving to start % as a number (double), i.e. 50 = 50% - equivalent to the mod setting `Evolution % minimum for reviving`.
-  - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (double), i.e. 80 = 80% - equivalent to the mod setting "Evolution % for maximum reviving chance".
+  - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (double), i.e. 80 = 80% - equivalent to the mod setting `Evolution % for maximum reviving chance`.
-  - chanceBase = the revival chance % when at minimum evolution as a number (double), i.e. 5 = 5% - Equivalent of mod setting "Chance of revival starting %".
+  - chanceBase = the revival chance % when at minimum evolution as a number (double), i.e. 5 = 5% - Equivalent of mod setting `Chance of revival starting %`.
-  - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (double), i.e. 2 = 2% - equivalent to the mod setting "Chance of revive % per evolution %".
+  - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (double), i.e. 2 = 2% - equivalent to the mod setting `Chance of revive % per evolution %`.
-  - chanceFormula = the revival chance formula as a text string - Equivalent of mod setting "Chance of revive formula".
+  - chanceFormula = the revival chance formula as a text string - Equivalent of mod setting `Chance of revive formula`.
 Note: this setting is an exception to the standard command evaluation logic.
-  - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent to the mod setting "Revive delay minimum seconds".
+  - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent to the mod setting `Revive delay minimum seconds`.
-  - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent to the mod setting "Revive delay maximum seconds".
+  - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent to the mod setting `Revive delay maximum seconds`.
-  - delayText = the text to be shown above biters that are waiting their delay to revive, as a comma separated string list (string) - equivalent to the mod setting "Delayed revive text".
+  - delayText = the text to be shown above biters that are waiting their delay to revive, as a comma separated string list (string) - equivalent to the mod setting `Delayed revive text`.
 Note: this setting is an exception to the standard command evaluation logic.
-  - maxRevives = the maximum number of times a single unit can be revived (integer), with 0 being unlimited (nearly) - equivalent to the mod setting "Maximum revives per unit".
+  - maxRevives = the maximum number of times a single unit can be revived (integer), with 0 being unlimited (nearly) - equivalent to the mod setting `Maximum revives per unit`.
 - priority = the priority for this command as a text string.
-Supported values "enforced", "base", "add".
+Supported values `enforced`, `base`, `add`.

 #### Example Commands